valdelisle/test_carousel/Thought Process.md

 ## API
 Then I loaded the API collection in Postman, set the key and played with the resources.

-(I should probably have RTFM of the API at that stage but it's more fun to just explore with Postman =) besides the API is nice and well organised )
+(I should probably have RTFM of the API at that stage but it's more fun to just explore with Postman =) besides the API is nice and well organised, love the HATEOAS/HAL links!)

 I started with *Customer GET info to confirm my customer ID* to confirm who I am, then found *Media GET media of a customer*.